In the current age, digital marketing has quickly taken its place as king of the advertising world.

 There once was a time where your only source of video entertainment was through traditional TV.

-But now a new competitor is taking its turn in the ring with traditional TV, and it’s come in swinging.
+But now a new competitor is taking its turn in the ring with traditional TV, and it’s coming in swinging.

 Who is this new competitor?